 - Optional cage divider

 - Removable tray under each half of the cage for easier cleaning

-Whether you want an outdoor aviary to keep your parrot in during the daytime when the weather’s warm, or you intend to set up an aviary indoors to give your feathered friend more room to roam, the Bestmart INC Large Aluminum Bird Cage Walk In Aviary is the perfect option.
+Whether you want an outdoor aviary to keep your parrot in during the daytime when the weather is warm, or you intend to set up an aviary indoors to give your feathered friend a bit more room to roam, the Flyline Parrot Aviary is an ideal option.

 - Large dimensions—extremely roomy

 - Wire mesh gives your parrots a wide sphere of vision

 If you own a parrot or intend to buy or rescue a parrot soon, you’ll need a parrot cage to house your feathered friend.
 Even if you’re home a lot and your parrot spends most of his time out of his cage, it’s still essential he has a well-designed bird cage for sleeping in and to keep him safe from any hazards around the house when you can’t be there to watch him.